eugeneilin/church-directory/README.md

 Dynamically display churches on a map, and give user information upon clicking.

-Admin's ability to add, edit, and delete churches.
+Admin has the ability to add, edit, and delete churches.

 For Developer:
 Connected apps to watch:

 - Cloudinary
 - MongoDB
 - Mapbox